 January 3, 1929 - April 18, 2017

-During the first few months of meeting new friends living with Parkinsons, it became obvious that nearly all of them and their family support network had also encountered many challenges in finding local support and resources soon after the diagnosis.
-The local medical establishment did not appear to have a reliable resource network for their patients, therefore, Mr Robinson's son moved forward to change that and help other Niagara residents find the help they needed.
+During the first few months of meeting new friends living with Parkinsons, it became obvious that nearly all of them and their care givers had the same issues with finding local support and resources soon after the diagnosis.
+The local medical establishment did not appear to have a reliable resource network for their patients, therefore, Mr Robinson's son moved forward to help other Niagara residents find the help they needed by developing this site.

-This project officially launched as Parkinson Niagara on June 23, 2010 and has become the primary online resource in support of the Niagara residents that are living with Parkinsons.
+This project officially launched as Parkinson Niagara on June 23, 2010 and has become the primary online resource in support of the Niagara residents living with Parkinsons.

-In January 2013, the project was rebranded as "Living With Parkinsons".
+The project was rebranded as "Living With Parkinsons" in January 2013.